 Slow and sizable growth

 20 years ago, Kenton started out with 400 acres.
 Today, with the help of his wife and now his children, he raises wheat, canola and milo (sorghum) on his 3,400 acre farm.
 He also has a herd of 35 cow/calf pairs, up from the seven head he started with, though down from the several hundred he had a few years ago before the widespread drought forced him to reduce his herd.

 Always trying something new

 One strategy Kenton is using to improve his operation long-term is planting cover crops to improve soil health.
-For example, one year, he planted 700 acres of turnips and radishes that weren't ever be harvested for food.
+For example, one year, he planted 700 acres of turnips and radishes that weren't harvested for food.
 Instead, they became part of the soil.
 This increased its bioactivity, added nutrients and broke up the hard pan ground.
 “We’re learning that feeding the soil improves the health of the crops,” he said.
 “The whole idea is to do what we can to raise more bushels of grain on every acre we have, and do it more efficiently and with less water so we conserve our resources.”

 That was the first time Kenton had planted such a high number of acres in cover crops and the first time he had planted turnips and radishes.
 “If I read something that’s working, I want to try it,” he said.
 “Farming is like continuous learning.”

 Kenton has also learned through his position on the Board of Directors of Western Oklahoma Farm Credit, where he’s been a customer-owner for 19 years.
 First appointed in 2009 and elected multiple times since, he’s helped govern the financial institution while also learning ways to improve his farming operation.
 “The other directors are sharp and understand agriculture and credit,” he said.
 “It’s been very beneficial to learn how things operate in a successful business and to take new ideas home to my own operation.”